rlautan/recras-wordpress-plugin/readme.md

 * Theme for online booking - which theme the new online booking method will use.
   - "No theme" leaves it up to you to properly style it.
   - "Basic theme" sets some default styling to make it look a bit nicer.
 You can still override everything with your own CSS.
+  - "Recras Blue" is a theme with blue accents

 ### Packages